Zortrax3D/MarlinZortraxM200/README.md

 Additional documentation can be found at the [Marlin Home Page](//marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.

 ---
+## Serial communication
+To connect serial user interface (Octo Print or other using Raspberry PI or UART converter and PC) you can use debug header on the motherboard.
+You will need to solder connector by yourself.

+Pinout of the **DEBUG** header described below:
+-	NRST
+-	**GND <--- connect to GND on host**
+-	TMS
+-	TCK
+-	**TX <--- connect to RX on host**
+-	**RX <--- connect to TX on host**
+-	NC
+-	VCC (marked on mainboard as 3.3V)

+**Set baudrate to 250000**

+**Caution**: if you are going to use debugger, know that any attempt to read or write from/to flash memory will result in mass erase of the flash.
+It will erase the the bootloader and all the settings, including lifetimer, serial number and hardware version, as flash memory of chip is read out protection enabled at production!
+If that happens you won't be able to use official firmware anymore!

+---